leram84/layer.Cake/README.md

 (I need more colors!)

 This setup will allow you to customize a bunch of stuff (Homepage, login, chat, miscellaneous, and Calendar) individually.
 It is identical to the default installation, you just have more colors you can set.
-1) Copy and paste the contents of [Custom.css](https://github.com/leram84/layer.Cake/blob/master/Live/Custom.css) to your CSS box in Organizr (Settings/Edit Colors/Gear Icon), and then edit the 32 colors with your own hex codes (though you will likely reuse many).
+1) Copy and paste the contents of [Custom.css](https://github.com/leram84/layer.Cake/blob/master/Live/Custom.css) to your CSS box in Organizr (Settings/Edit Colors/Gear Icon).
+2) Edit the 32 colors with your own hex codes (though you will likely reuse many).
+3) ???
-2) Profit
+4) Profit

 **** Disclaimer: Please note that this option comes with an extra set of colors labeled "extraLayer".
 These serve no function other than to act as a placeholder for future addons.
 You can leave them as is and they won't cause any trouble :)